-The curriculum encourages students to deepen their knowledge beyond the subject studied by linking knowledge and understanding across the different disciplines in the whole school curriculum.
+The curriculum encourages students to deepen their knowledge beyond the subject studied, by linking knowledge and understanding between subject disciplines.

-We divide our curriculum journey in to stages.
-Year 7 and 8 students all follow the same route covering the full National Curriculum.
-Year 9 students are allowed some flexibility whist ensuring they still have full National Curriculum coverage.
-In Year 10 and Year 11 students follow GCSE, or equivalent qualifications.
-Finally, in Key Stage 5, level 3 options such as A Levels and equivalent vocational courses are offered alongside GCSE maths and English.
+Our curriculum is divided into stages.
+In Year 7 and 8, students all follow the same route covering the full National Curriculum.
+In Year 9, students are allowed some flexibility in their curriculum choices, whilst ensuring they still cover the full National curriculum.
+In Year 10 and 11, students follow GCSEs, or equivalent qualifications.
+In our Sixth Form, we offer a broad range of A level and Level 3 qualifications, including vocational qualifications and GCSE English and Maths.